Trump says he shares his famed uncle’s science genius. A friend says the uncle ‘would have been horrified.’

 After attending the Polytechnic Institute of Brooklyn, Columbia University and MIT, John Trump became a scientist at the Massachusetts school, where he spent the next four decades on a variety of groundbreaking projects.

-After the setback in his effort to kill the hepatitis virus, Trump helped develop a 2 million-volt machine that could be used to treat hospital patients, particularly cancer patients who needed powerful but highly selective treatment, protecting adjacent tissues.
+After the setback in his effort to kill the hepatitis virus, Trump helped develop a 2-million-volt machine that could be used to treat hospital patients, particularly cancer patients who needed powerful but highly selective treatment, protecting adjacent tissues.
 It was one of his greatest medical accomplishments, saving and extending lives.

 The military came calling.
 During World War II, Trump developed radar that helped American forces and produced jamming equipment that undermined enemy communications.
 His work was considered so valuable that he accompanied U.S. forces in Europe to improve handling of the devices.

-In the midst of the war, John Trump was working for the National Defense Research Committee when he was asked by the FBI to investigate whether the Serbian American electrical engineer Nikola Tesla had invented a “death ray” beam machine that might have gotten into enemy hands.
+In the midst of the war, Trump was working for the National Defense Research Committee when he was asked by the FBI to investigate whether the Serbian American electrical engineer Nikola Tesla had invented a “death ray” beam machine that may have gotten into enemy hands.

 Trump went to the New Yorker Hotel room where Tesla had died and spent three days examining his papers, before concluding there was nothing to indicate that the scientist had a “workable” idea for such a weapon.
 Some of Tesla’s papers went missing, leaving questions about what information Trump based his decision upon.